ccswbs/web-components/development-guide.md

 uofg (e.g. `uofg-new-component`).

 Finally, you will be prompted to select the additional files that should be generated (i.e. css, unit tests, e2e tests).
-Currently unit tests and e2e tests are not setup, so you can skip those for now.
+Currently unit tests and e2e tests are not setup and as we are using TailwindCSS we don't need a separate css file, so it's recommended you unselect those for now.

 Once the command is complete, a new directory in `src/components` with the name of the component will be created.
 Inside this directory you will find the files that you selected to generate alongside a .tsx file which serves as the